pluginkollektiv/statify/readme.txt

 * trackbacks
 * searches
 * previews
-* views by logged in users
+* views by logged in users (unless tracking is activated via the settings page)
 * error pages

 This behavior can be modified with the `statify__skip_tracking` hook.